kongyo2/GitHub-URL-MCP/README.md

 - `to-url`: Converts an owner and repository name into a full GitHub URL.
 - `from-url`: Converts a GitHub URL into its owner and repository name.

+This was created as a personal approach to solving the problem that current LLMs sometimes do not handle GitHub-related tools correctly (although this may just be an issue with the performance of the LLM I usually use).

 ## Development

 To get started, clone the repository and install the dependencies.